aberhanu/comp423-course-notes/docs/tutorials/go-setup.md

 #### Add Development Container Configuration
 1. Open the `HelloGo` directory in VS Code.
 You can do this via: File > Open Folder.
 2. Install the Dev Containers extension for VS Code.
-    - Go to the extensions Tab and search for the Dev Container extension (By Microsoft)
+    - Go to the Extensions tab and search for the Dev Container extension (By Microsoft)
 3. Create a `.devcontainer` directory in the root of your project

+!!! note "What does this the `.` indicate ?"
---Admonition The . at the beginning of the directory name/file indicates that it is a hidden configuration directory/file.
+    The `.` at the beginning of a directory name or file indicates that it is a hidden directory or file.
+To see all files and folders in your directory (including hidden ones), run the command `ls -a` in your terminal.

 4. Within the `.devcontainer` directory create a `devcontainer.json` file.
     -  In this file we will specify the configuration for our dev environment as so: